22.214.171.124 Medical & other evidence for DSP

 If a report, document or other material contains unclear terminology or lacks clarity, it should also be discussed with its author.
-If there is still a need for an expert medical opinion, the HPAU (1.1.H.60) can provide advice, clarification and interpretation of medical information to a job capacity assessor (1.1.J.20) and DHS staff for DSP claim, review and appeal purposes.
+If there is still a need for an expert medical opinion, the HPAU (1.1.H.60) can provide advice, clarification and interpretation of medical information to a job capacity assessor (1.1.J.20) and Services Australia staff for DSP claim, review and appeal purposes.

 Any discussions to clarify unclear evidence must be recorded and form part of the evidence used to support the decision about qualification for DSP.

 People living in remote areas

 JCAs, DMAs and payment decisions informed by these assessments must be based on the best available medical evidence.
 In the case of people from remote areas who may have limited access to doctors, a community nurse can assist in collating their medical evidence, which should generally be based on clinical notes from a GP (the diagnosis must be made by a qualified medical practitioner).
 In these cases it may be possible for the job capacity assessor or the GCD to form an opinion regarding the person's medical qualification on the basis of available evidence.
 This will only apply if the medical condition has been fully diagnosed, treated and stabilised (1.1.F.240) to the extent that it is possible to assign an impairment rating.